How to Use a Clitoral Stimulator: Midlife Pleasure Map

 3. Add lube

 A water-based lube can make the experience smoother, especially if you’re navigating dryness due to perimenopause or menopause.
-It helps reduce friction and makes everything feel better.

 4. Start slow

 Your clitoris is sensitive, so begin with the lowest setting.
 You can always turn things up later.
-Gentle pulses, light vibrations—that’s more than enough to start.

 5. Explore without expectation